dodochenpai/shellwrapper/README.md

 # shellwrapper
 A generic reverse shell listening server that allows uploading and downloading of files over the shell connection.
+Requires a cmd.exe reverse shell, as well as powershell on the target computer.

 # Usage
 Start the wrapper on a port using